junyuchen245/Fully_Unsupervised_CNN_Registration_Keras/README.md

 #### Some example data can be found here: <a href="https://drive.google.com/open?id=1cle8nV8g-xxt_SfaJxD-zMSnuXiZoygT"> required data</a>.

+This program does 2D registration, the 3D version will be uploaded in the future.

 ## Sample results for XCAT phantom to and patient CT registration:
 <img src="https://github.com/junyuchen245/Fully_unsupervised_CNN_registration/blob/master/CNNReg_arxiv/Sample_out.png" width="1400"/>